 Heavy Equipment Hazards

-There are hazards that come along with jobs sometimes, and operating heavy machinery is one that does.
+There are many heavy equipment hazards to look out for.
 That is why proper training and caution are to be taken when you are using them or around them.
 Some of the hazards that you should be aware of that can happen are explained below.

 Leaks of any sort can happen with heavy equipment.
 Most of the time, the areas that you are working on need to be kept tidy.
 When leaks happen, it is important to always clean up the mess and not leave it.